29 Different Types of Flies in South Carolina

 Further, the larvae of the black blow fly feed on the decomposing matter, which helps to keep the environment clean.

-The black blow fly is also known to help spread disease, as it can act as a carrier for various diseases and parasites.
+The black blow fly is also known to help spread disease and can act as a carrier for various diseases and parasites.

 In addition, they can be a nuisance to humans as they are attracted to our food and waste materials.

-As such, it is important to practice good hygiene when dealing with these flies in South Carolina.
+As such, practicing good hygiene when dealing with these flies in South Carolina is important.

 By keeping food covered, disposing of waste properly, and using insect repellent, one can help to keep these flies away.